aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/chart/_index.md

 ```

 Creates the chart image and saves it to a file in the Jpeg format.

+**Remarks**

 If the width or height is zero or the chart is not supported according to Supported Charts List, this method will do nothing.

 **Parameters:**
 | Parameter | Type | Description |